Privacy Act Requests

 - the authority for the collection, including whether response is voluntary or is required by law;

-- any uses or disclosures that are not related to the original purpose;
+- any uses or disclosures to be made of the information;

 - of the possible legal or administrative consequences of refusing to provide the information; and